tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms.
+> The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's ClientKeyShare message was acceptable.
 If it cannot find such a match, it will respond with a handshake failure alert.

 Structure of this message: